hellbladex/FFXI_Addons/ffxideck/readme.md

-# FFXIDeck
+# Kupo_Deck

-**FFXIDeck** is a customizable, virtual macro interface for Final Fantasy XI.
+**Kupo_Deck** is a customizable, virtual macro interface for Final Fantasy XI.
 Inspired by physical stream decks, it allows you to trigger commands, macros, and scripts across multiple game instances via a TCP socket connection.

 ## 📁 Project Structure
 * **App/**: The C# Avalonia desktop application (the visual grid controller).